The following information is intended to facilitate your placement in the correct Spanish course.

 General Spanish Language program policies

-If you want to register in two or more consecutive face-to-face courses during the summer sessions and the fall semester (ex.
-SPAN 111 face-to-face in the first summer session, SPAN 112 face-to-face in the second summer session and SPAN 211 in the fall), please email Mark Kay to waive the course prerequisites and to give you permission to enroll in the higher numbered course(s) based on your enrollment in the first course.
+If you want to register for two or more consecutive face-to-face courses during the summer sessions and the fall semester (ex.
+SPAN 111 face-to-face in the first summer session, SPAN 112 face-to-face in the second summer session, and SPAN 211 in the fall), please email Mark Kay to waive the course prerequisites and to give you permission to enroll in the higher numbered course(s) based on your enrollment in the first course.